ghostofpokemon/GPTherapist/README.md

     --cbt : Cognitive Behavioral Therapy
     --trans : Transpersonal psychology
-    --emdr : Eye Movement Desensitization and Reprocessing --deep : Unlock a new prompt "Talk like a duck"
+    --emdr : Eye Movement Desensitization and Reprocessing --deep : Unlock a 'deeper' prompt (can be used with the other arguments))

 Note